The digitization of B2B is inevitable.

 This trust means that customers are more willing to exchange data for a more personal experience - such as re-order automation, customer portals, or a list of what supplementary products work with past purchases.

-Providing this relevant, easily accessible content directly to customers offers incredibly convenience that drives resale, upsell, and overall share of wallet.
+Providing this relevant, easily accessible content directly to customers offers incredible convenience that drives resale, upsells, and overall share of wallet.

 B2B Customer Experience Case Studies: How Companies Win the Competition